John Fleming Travel Award

-Completed applications can be sent by post to the AAH Office or by email to email@example.com.
-It is preferable to send the complete application (including references) at the same time, though we do allow references to be sent independently of the application form should this be necessary.
+Completed applications can be sent by post to the AAH Office or by email to firstname.lastname@example.org.
+It is preferable that you send the complete application and references at the same time, though we do allow references to be sent independently of the application form should this be necessary.

-JFTA 2015 Application deadline: 1st December 2014 Forms and references must be received in the office by this date.
+Applications must be submitted by 5pm on 1st December 2016.
 Applicants whose forms or references arrive after this date will not be eligible for an award under any circumstances.

 By submitting this application you agree to the conditions of this award.
 The AAH reserves the right to periodically revise the conditions of the award and to publish the names of the recipients.